 Disabled Veterans’ Scholarships Fund

 Life can be extremely challenging for unpaid carers, who selflessly give so much of their time and themselves to look after their loved ones.
-The Carers Scholarships Fund offers carers the opportunity to study with the OU for free, so they can develop their sense of identity outside of caring and retrain towards seeking employment.
+Carers Scholarships offers carers the opportunity to study with the OU for free, so they can develop their sense of identity outside of caring and retrain towards seeking employment.

 With at least three out of five of us in the UK likely to become a carer at some point, this unique scholarship fund is the first of its kind in the UK and designed to support carers – including young carers – who would otherwise simply miss out on higher education and the chance to invest in themselves.
 The flexibility of OU study means carers can achieve their qualifications whilst balancing their caring responsibilities